pingcap/docs-cn/br/use-br-command-line-tool.md

 In the above command, `--db` specifies the name of the database to be restored.
 For descriptions of other options, see [Restore all backup data](#restore-all-the-backup-data)).

+> **Note:**
+>
+> When you restore the backup data, the name of the database specified by `--db` must be the same as the one specified by `-- db` in the backup command.
+Otherwise, the restore fails.
+This is because the metafile of the backup data ( `backupmeta` file) records the database name, you can only restore data to the database with the same name.
+The recommended method is to restore the backup data to the database with the same name in another cluster.

 ### Restore a table

 To restore a single table to the cluster, execute the `br restore table` command.
 To get help on this command, execute `br restore table -h` or `br restore table --help`.